elicapo133/snake/README.md

 ![thisIsAPhotoYouCannotSee](readme.png)

 ## Instalation
-Just gitcloning this and running the Makefile should be ok if your in a linux distro.
+Just gitcloning this and running the Makefile should be ok if you are in a linux distro.
 You'll need SDL2 and SDL2main packages for compiling.
 There is no support for mswindows at the moment (and probably never will be) :p.